 Autoinflammatory Diseases Online Database – This compares the most notable and classic symptoms and lab results for the known periodic fever syndromes including PFAPA.

-UpToDate – Periodic fever with aphthous stomatitis, pharyngitis and adenitis (PFAPA syndrome) – This gives details on the diagnostic criteria, differential diagnosis, and treatments for PFAPA.
+UpToDate – Periodic fever with aphthous stomatitis, pharyngitis and adenitis (PFAPA syndrome) – UptoDate is a peer reviewed, evidence-based medical reference site for medical professionals.
+The PFAPA page includes the diagnostic criteria, differential diagnosis, and treatments for PFAPA.
 Notes are also made on what would exclude the diagnosis of PFAPA; these include symptoms between flares, abnormal labs, such as elevated CRP, between flares, and neutropenia.
 The authors note that, “The following symptoms as a part of most attacks should trigger consideration of other diagnoses: cough, coryza, severe abdominal pain, significant diarrhea, rash, arthritis, or neuromuscular symptoms.”

 Diagnostic criteria of PFAPA per UpToDate: